-Professor Bradshaw received her J.D. with honors from The University of Chicago Law School, where she was a Tony Patino Fellow, Olin Fellow, and comment editor for The University of Chicago Law Review.
+Professor Bradshaw received her J.D. with honors from The University of Chicago Law School, where she was a Tony Patino Fellow, John Olin Fellow in Law and Economics, and comment editor for The University of Chicago Law Review.
 She clerked for Judge E. Grady Jolly of the U.S. Court of Appeals for the Fifth Circuit.
 Before joining the College of Law faculty, Professor Bradshaw was the inaugural Koch-Searle Fellow in Legal Studies at New York University School of Law.

 Professor Bradshaw founded and operated a real estate brokerage firm prior to attending law school.